Bruc3U/Projects/README.md

 # Welcome To My Portfolio
-Some of the impactful projects taught me a lot about the wonderful world of data.
+Here is a list of some impactful projects I had the chance of participating in.

 ## 📚 Table Of Content:
 - [Python](#python)